digital-land-attic/project/projects/vistas/index.md

     identifier: vistas
 ---

-We are collecting and publishing data on planning policies and decisions.
-One dataset that we’re currently working on is vistas.
+We collect and publish data on planning policies and decisions.
+One dataset we want to explore is vistas.